🧩 Multimodal VLM¶

 -

-This paper discovers that VLMs internally develop a three-stage symbolic processing mechanism (ID retrieval → ID selection → feature retrieval) that uses content-agnostic spatial position indices (position IDs) to solve the visual binding problem, and demonstrates that binding errors can be directly traced to failures in these mechanisms.
+This paper discovers an emergent three-stage symbolic processing mechanism (ID retrieval → ID selection → feature retrieval) within VLMs.
+It utilizes content-independent spatial position indices (position IDs) to solve the visual binding problem and demonstrates that binding errors can be directly traced to the failure of these mechanisms.

 -